-How to Edit a DVD Using Movavi Software
+How to Edit a DVD Video (Copy/Convert/Compress/Edit)

-Install and Launch Movavi Video Suite
+2. Install and launch Movavi Video Suite

 Double-click the installation file you’ve just downloaded and follow the onscreen instructions to install Movavi Video Suite.
 Run the program, and you’ll see the main window.
 In this instance, we’ll need just the first two options: Convert video and Edit video.
 The first is for changing the format of your videos and the second is for editing them, making cool new footage for your viewers to enjoy.